jcolag/entropy-arbitrage/2025-10-16-firstborn.md

  > **K'MTAR**: Ni'tokor bak'to!
 Q'apla, Worf.
 You are too much for them.

-If you recognize---or have recognized, since he has prominently skulked around the street fair---our buddy, here, [James Sloyan](https://en.wikipedia.org/wiki/James_Sloyan) plays him, last appearing in [*The Defector*]({% post_url 2023-07-06-defector %}).
+If you recognize---or have recognized, since he has prominently skulked around the street fair---our buddy, here, {% wiki James_Sloyan|James Sloyan|en %} plays him, last appearing in [*The Defector*]({% post_url 2023-07-06-defector %}).

  > **K'MTAR**: We have other evidence that indicates the Duras sisters, Lursa and B'Etor, were behind the attack.